 - 3. This step depends on what OS your computer is running.
 If you are running Microsoft Windows, you will probably have to use Putty, or something equivalent, to set up a terminal session with the radiation monitor.
 If you are running Linux or OS X, you can use a screen session.
 However you will need to tell screen to which device the radiation monitor is connected, and this will vary with the OS.
 Normally, look in the /dev folder to find the usb device name.
 On Ubuntu systems type the command 'Is /dev/tty I grep ACM'.
 Then open a screen session by typing 'screen -S rad {dev path}', where '{dev path}' is the device path determined above. - 4.
-If you have successfully connected to the Uno, you will see a few lines of text showing the software version number and copyright notice.
-You may see a synch failed message.
-This is normal when the Radmon sketch is downloaded to the Arduino for the first time. - 5.
+If you have been successful connecting to the Uno, you will see a few lines of text showing the software version number and copyright notice. - 5.
 Press the lower case 'c' character to enter command mode.
 A menu of command mode options will appear.
 Please note that the radiation monitor will not respond to HTTP requests while in command mode.
 You must exit command mode, as described below, for the radiation monitor to respond to HTTP requests. - 6.
 Type '2' and press enter.
 If you want to assign the radiation monitor a static IP address then enter it now.
 If you want to use a DHCP assigned address, then simply press enter.
 (See your network administrator for what IP address to use.) - 7.
 Type '3' and press enter.
 If you want to enter a specific NTP server IP address, then enter it now.
 If you want to use the default NTP server IP address, then simply press enter. - 8.
 Type '1' and press enter.
 Verify that the settings are as you want them.
 If they are not, the repeat steps 6 thru 8. - 9.
 If the proposed settings are correct, type '6' and press enter.
 At any time all changes can be discarded and the radiation monitor returned to normal mode by typing '5' and pressing enter.